Majesty: The Fantasy Kingdom Sim: Reception

 Majesty was generally well received by the gaming press, with many reviews commenting positively on its unique combination of elements from different genres.
 The game's Linux port was also well received, with gamers giving it four stars and numerous positive comments on The Linux Game Tome, as well as numerous positive comments at LinuxGames.

 The game was reviewed in 2000 in Dragon #269 by Johnny L. Wilson in the "Silycon Sorcery" column.
 Wilson sums up the game: "Majesty offers a very different feeling than the average strategy or role-playing game in a fantasy world.
 It is similar to being a Dungeon Master or playing a simplified version of Birthright."

 The editors of Computer Gaming World nominated Majesty as the best strategy game of 2000, although it lost to Sacrifice.
 However, the magazine presented Majesty with a special award "Pleasant Surprise of the Year", and the editors wrote that it "hooked more than one of us with a quick-paced, hands-off formula that defied our expectations and won our hearts."

-Daniel Erickson reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "A great take on a classic formula.
+Daniel Erickson reviewed the PC version of the game for Next Generation, rating it 3/5, and stated that "A great take on a classic formula.
 Only its lack of solid multiplay keeps Majesty out of the top ranks of RTS games."

 Legacy

 Majesty: The Northern Expansion

 Majesty: The Northern Expansion is generally seen as a fine sequel to the critically acclaimed Majesty.
+It holds a rating of 75% at GameRankings.
 It features new unit abilities, buildings, monsters, and twelve new single player scenarios (two of which are in a new "Master" level).
 Freestyle play is also available and includes new features including those present in the single player quests.

 Majesty Gold HD Edition

-On March 21, 2012, Paradox Interactive (who had created Majesty 2) released Majesty Gold HD Edition.
+On March 21, 2012, Paradox Interactive released Majesty Gold HD Edition.
 This version is identical to the standard Gold Edition containing both Majesty and Majesty: The Northern Expansion, but includes support for larger resolutions and native support for Windows 7.
 It also includes two downloadable quests that were compatible with the original Majesty, but not with the original release of The Northern Expansion.